-The two most famous of these destinations are Phong Nha-Ke Bang National Park and Son Doong Cave.
+The two famous of these destinations are Phong Nha-Ke Bang National Park and Son Doong Cave.
 Recognized as a UNESCO world heritage site in 2003, the Phong Nha – Ke Bang Complex is a destination not to be missed when traveling to Quang Binh.
-Son Doong Cave, located in the core area of Phong Nha – Ke Bang National Park, is a new cave discovered by the Royal Cave Research Association of England, which was announced as the largest cave in the world in 2010, it was put into operation in the form of adventure travel in 2013.
-Tourism activities of Son Doong Cave are limited to the number of participants so the number of people who have conquered Son Doong cave is even less than the number of people who have ever stood on Mount Everest.
+Son Doong Cave, located in the core area of Phong Nha – Ke Bang National Park, is a new cave discovered by the Royal Cave Research Association of England, which was announced as the largest cave in the world in 2010; it was put into operation in the form of adventure travel in 2013.
+Tourism activities of Son Doong Cave are limited to the number of participants, so the number of people who have conquered Son Doong cave is even less than the number of people who have ever stood on Mount Everest.

 Pho is considered the national dish of Vietnam, a must-try food when coming to this S-shaped country.
 It has been voted by CNN, BBC, and Business Insider as the best dishes in Asia.
 In 2016, Pho was voted as one of the top 3 most delicious Vietnamese dishes in the world.

 The main ingredients of Pho include noodles, broth, thinly sliced beef, and herbs.
-A qualified broth has to fulfill three strict criteria: firstly, the broth has to be clear to guarantee the visual attractiveness; secondly, it has to come with the subtle sweetness extracted from the pork bones slowly cooked for hours; and thirdly, it has to bring up the herby aroma of cinnamon, anise, ginger.
+A qualified broth has to fulfill three strict criteria: firstly, the broth has to be clear to guarantee visual attractiveness; secondly, it has to come with the subtle sweetness extracted from the pork bones slowly cooked for hours; and thirdly, it has to bring up the herby aroma of cinnamon, anise, ginger.
 When eating Pho, we usually eat with hot sprinkles and spices such as chili sauce and sauté.

 2. Banh Mi

 Culinary experts and international media recognized Banh Mi as the must-try dish when coming to Vietnam.
-The Guardian of England ranked Banh Mi in second place in the list of top 10 most delicious and attractive street food in the world.
+The Guardian of England ranked Banh Mi in second place in the top 10 most delicious and attractive street food in the world.
 This newspaper once wrote: “There is a little known secret that the best sandwich in the world is not in Rome (Italy), Copenhagen (Denmark) or New York City (USA), but on Vietnamese streets.”
 David Farley, a BBC travel and food writer, praised Banh Mi as “the best sandwich in the world.”

 Banh Mi makes of flour, like the Baguette but smaller, with fillings inside.
 Typically, the fillings have grilled pork, Vietnamese sausage, pate, egg, herbs, and cucumbers.